 - Global Fellowships (GF): Researchers may apply who are either European nationals (of a Member State or Associated Country) or have been continuously living in Europe (EU Member States or Horizon 2020 Associated Countries) for at least 5 consecutive years (periods of absence are taken into account where they are shorter than 6 consecutive months and do not exceed in total 10 months within this period of 5 years) at any time in the past.
-They complete a research stay in a Third Country, followed by an obligatory return period of twelve months at a host institution in a Member State or an Associated Country.
+They complete a research stay in a Third Country, followed by an obligatory return period of 12 months at a host institution in a Member State or an Associated Country.

 Participation requirements for institutions